-- 1. A player shall be eligible to play in an NOCA competition whether or not it leads to a Canadian Championship provided he/she has paid the approved NOCA per capita fee, is a member of a NOCA member facility immediately prior to and at all times during the competition (exception Men's & Women's Curling Championships), and meets the criteria in Curling Canada's Residency Policy. - Exemption Request Applications must be received by the NOCA office a minimum of 30 days prior to the entry deadline of the competition(s) the applicant wishes to compete in.
+- A player shall be eligible to play in an NOCA competition whether or not it leads to a Canadian Championship provided he/she has paid the approved NOCA per capita fee, is a member of a NOCA member facility immediately prior to and at all times during the competition (exception Men's & Women's Curling Championships), and meets the criteria in Curling Canada's Residency Policy. - Exemption Request Applications must be received by the NOCA office a minimum of 30 days prior to the entry deadline of the competition(s) the applicant wishes to compete in.
 Please review the following documents prior to requesting a residency exemption: Curling Canada Residency Policy and Whereabouts Program Member Association Application for Residency Exemption - 3.
 Teams may be formed of any players from across the entire NOCA regions/jurisdiction.
 One member of the team must belong to the member facility in which the team is registered and actually have a domicile in that Region (exemption Men's and Women's Curling Championships).
 All teams are responsible to have the member facility sign the Member Facility Verification form accepting the affiliation of their team.

-The definition of a team for this purpose is "A team consists of four players and does not include the - The definition of a team for this purpose is "A team consists of four players and does not include the fifth or coach". - 4.
+The definition of a team for this purpose is "A team consists of four players and does not include the fifth or coach". - 4.
 For competitive play, it is the responsibility of the team to complete and submit the following forms to the NOCA office, one (1) week prior to the start of the event: - a) Member Facility Verification Form - b) Participant Form (Youth or Adult depending on event) Competition Forms - 5.
 A team advancing to the next level of competition must retain three (3) of the original team members as shown on their team and member facility certification form. - a) Teams may only add one (1) player who has played in a previous level of the competition, including fifth players. (see notwithstanding below) - b) Teams may declare a fifth player prior to the start of any level of competition.